Gore Vidal: Political philosophy

 In the American Conservative article "My Pen Pal Gore Vidal" (2012), Bill Kauffman wrote that Vidal's favorite American politician, during his lifetime, was Huey Long, the populist governor and senator from Louisiana, who also had perceived the essential, one-party nature of U.S. politics and who was assassinated by a lone gunman, Carl Weiss.

 Despite that, Vidal said, "I think of myself as a conservative" with a proprietary attitude toward the United States.
 "My family helped start [this country] ... and we've been in political life ... since the 1690s, and I have a very possessive sense about this country".
 Based upon that background of populism, from 1970 to 1972 Vidal was a chairman of the People's Party of the United States.
 In 1971, he endorsed the consumer-rights advocate Ralph Nader for U.S. president in the 1972 election.
 In 2007, he endorsed Democrat Dennis Kucinich for president (in 2008), because Kucinich was "the most eloquent of the lot" of presidential candidates from either party and "very much a favorite out there, in the amber fields of grain".

 In a 2009 interview with The Times of London, Vidal said there soon would be a dictatorship in the United States.
 The newspaper emphasized that Vidal, described as "the Grand Old Man of American belles-lettres", claimed that America was rotting away and to not expect Barack Obama to save the country and the nation from imperial decay.
 In this interview, Vidal also updated his views of his life, the U.S., and other political subjects.
 Vidal had earlier described what he saw as the political and cultural rot in the U.S. in his essay "The State of the Union" (1975):

 There is only one party in the United States, the Property Party ... and it has two right wings: Republican and Democrat.
 Republicans are a bit stupider, more rigid, more doctrinaire in their laissez-faire capitalism than the Democrats, who are cuter, prettier, a bit more corrupt—until recently ... and more willing than the Republicans to make small adjustments when the poor, the black, the anti-imperialists get out of hand.
 But, essentially, there is no difference between the two parties.

 Feuds

 The Capote–Vidal feud

-In 1975, Vidal sued Truman Capote for slander over the accusation that he had once been thrown out of the White House for being drunk, putting his arm around First Lady Jacqueline Kennedy, and insulting her mother.
+In 1975, Vidal sued writer Truman Capote for slander over the accusation that he had once been thrown out of the White House for being drunk, putting his arm around First Lady Jacqueline Kennedy, and insulting her mother.
 Capote said of Vidal at the time: "I'm always sad about Gore—very sad that he has to breathe every day."
 Mutual friend George Plimpton observed: "There's no venom like Capote's when he's on the prowl—and Gore's too, I don't know what division the feud should be in."
 The suit was settled in Vidal's favor when Lee Radziwill refused to testify on Capote's behalf, telling columnist Liz Smith, "Oh, Liz, what do we care; they're just a couple of fags!
 They're disgusting."